Andrew Bascome

-Andrew Bascome is a Bermudian professional football coach who is currently the owner and head coach of USL League Two side FC Bascome Bermuda.
+Andrew Bascome (born 13 May 1963) is a Bermudian professional football coach who is currently the owner and head coach of USL League Two side FC Bascome Bermuda.

 Career

 Since 15 August 2012 he coached the Bermuda national football team together with Dennis Brown.
 In 2017 Bascome resigned as coach of the senior national team.

 Personal life

 His nephew was a player for the national team, Osagi Bascome.
 In December 2016 Andrew revealed that he and his brother David Bascome in their youth had been sexually abused by older players while the duo were at football academy.